swiftlang/swift-evolution/proposals/0291-package-collections.md

 #### Metadata for the package itself

-The info shows the metadata from the package itself.
+The `describe` command shows the metadata from the package itself.
 The result can optionally be returned as JSON for integration into other tools.

 ```
-$ swift package-collections describe [--json] [--profile NAME] https://github.com/jpsim/yams
+$ swift package-collections describe [--json] https://github.com/jpsim/yams
 Description: A sweet and swifty YAML parser built on LibYAML.
 Available Versions: 4.0.0, 3.0.0, ...
 Watchers: 14